Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 For example, here are two scenarios founder Shoaib Ahmed offers:

-2. Leverage remote work technology
+2. Build your remote work tech stack

-The right cloud-based tools can make flexible or remote work much more manageable.
-Team-specific technology (e.g., sales software) and general collaboration platforms (e.g., messaging apps) can help teams stay connected and efficient.
+Team-specific technology (e.g., sales software) and general collaboration platforms (e.g., messaging and call apps) can help teams stay connected and efficient.

 Technology can bridge the gap between physical locations and enable your employees to work productively from anywhere.

-For example, Pipedrive is a customer relationship management (CRM) tool that allows remote sales teams to track leads, build relationships and close deals regardless of location.
+For example, Pipedrive is a customer relationship management (CRM) tool that allows sales teams to track leads, build relationships and close deals regardless of location.

 The user-friendly dashboards and visual reports keep agile teams aligned and able to follow up on leads quickly, even while working flexibly.